COMP5703-CS34/minifab-elec/README.md

 # minifab-elec

-This is for user-defiend network on local machine.
+This is for user-defined network on local machine.

 ##  Test Environment